BinChengZhao/delicate/README.md

 See [delicate Roadmap](./doc/Roadmap.md) for details.

 ## Thanks
-Sincere thanks to my friend `Walker-os` who helped me solve a lot of front-end resource problems and speed up the release of delicate.
+Sincere thanks to my friend `Walker-os` who helped me solve a lot of front-end resource problems and speed up the release of delicate and `liping Wang` help me beautify the logo.

 # Stargazers over time